chicolucio/credit-card-fraud/README.md

 │   └── raw                 <- The original, immutable data dump.
 ├── docs                    <- Directory for Sphinx documentation in rst or md.
 ├── environment.yml         <- The conda environment file for reproducibility.
-├── models                  <- Trained and serialized models, model predictions, │                              or model summaries.
-├── notebooks               <- Jupyter notebooks.
+├── models                  <- Trained and serialized models ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for │                              ordering), the creator's initials and a description, │                              e.g. `1.0-fw-initial-data-exploration`.